 We wonder: What does Strong’s Exhaustive Concordance have to say about ordained?
 It is translated and used in many contexts in various ways, among others: fashion, firm, and stable.
 Let’s see how they relate to the Genesis creation.
 How was the universe fashioned, made firm, and stable?

 KJV – certain(-ty), confirm, direct, faithfulness, fashion, fasten, firm, be fitted, be fixed, frame, be meet, ordain, order, perfect, (make) preparation, prepare (self), provide, make provision, (be, make) ready, right, set (aright, fast, forth), be stable, (e-) stablish, stand, tarry, ⨯ very deed.

 We can apply ALL those translations to the formation of the universe, but let’s apply the principles of fashion, firm, and stable to the Genesis creation and development of the universe.
 Frankly, it closely resembles what scientists believe happened:

 That gaseous matter spewed out of the nucleus of the Big Bang some 13.7 billion years ago.
 Furthermore, it echoes what scientists believe occurred over billions of years.
 Namely that as different, powerful forces acted on these elements, the process led to the fashioning of galaxies, including the oldest confirmed galaxy (formed 12.9 billion years ago), and of the astral bodies including the earth some 9.2 billion years after Big Bang.

 When we analyze the use of the word fashion in this verse, it is incredibly enlightening, since it refers to the period of nine months during which an embryo forms.
-From the third month to birth, the term fetus is generally used to describe the infant in formation in the womb.
+From the third month to birth, we generally use the term fetus to describe the infant in formation in the womb.
 According to the use of Biblical Hebrew, ordaining and fashioning are translations from the same multi-faceted Hebrew word.
 Koon includes the principle that it takes time to fashion something.
 As with a baby–as with the universe.